PathologyDataScience/BCSS/README.md

 Use this to download all elements of the dataset using the command line.

 This script will download any or all of the following:
-- annotation JSON files (coordinates)
+- annotation JSON files (coordinates relative to WSI base resolution)
 - masks
 - RGB images